Ramo Stott: ARCA

 Stott won his first ARCA race in 1969 at Crown Point Speedway (Indiana).

 Stott was the ARCA champion in 1970 and 1971.
 His ARCA career stretched from the 1950s to 1990s.
 Stott won 27 ARCA races in his career, which placed him seventh on the series all-time wins at his time of death.
 Stott's final ARCA victory came in 1988 at Hazard, Kentucky.

 USAC

 Stott competed in USAC's stock car division, finishing second in 1973, 1976, and 1977, first in 1975, and third in 1974.

 NASCAR

 Stott's greatest NASCAR accomplishment was starting from the pole for the 1976 Daytona 500.
 He was awarded the pole after the front-row starters, Darrell Waltrip and A. J. Foyt along with Dave Marcis, were disqualified for illegal engines.
 He raced part-time in 35 starts between 1967 and 1984 along with leading ten races.
 His highest career finish was second at Talladega.
 In the Daytona 500, Stott scored his best finish of third in 1974, two top-fives, and four top-tens.
 In his overall NASCAR career, he had five top-fives and seventeen top-tens.

 Life after racing

-He farmed corn and beans during his racing career.
-Stott became a NASCAR official and drove the NASCAR pace car.
+Stott farmed corn and beans during his racing career.
+He became a NASCAR official and drove the NASCAR pace car.